tirnovar/datameerkat/_posts/2020-09-27-conditional-formatting-based-field-parameters.md

 ---
 layout: post # type of content
 title: Conditional Formatting based on Field Parameters # title of the post
-description: INDEX + Calculation Groups + Custom Format String Expression = Quick dynamic answers # will be shown as a description in the post list
+description: Conditional formatting.
+It can sometimes seem like magic, what a few colors that appear at the right moment can do.
+Of course, the same applies to text, labels, and the like.
+However, with the advent of field parameters, it became necessary to look at the issue of conditional formatting from different perspectives.
+For example, how to prepare it for a particular scenario, should the user have the option of single-selection or multi-selection within the parameter, and whether we help anything with the formatting?  # will be shown as a description in the post list
 date: 2020-09-27 10:00:00 +0100 # date of the post
 author: Štěpán # author name
 image: '/images/covers/conditional-formatting-based-field-parameters.png' # required to store image in /images/covers